elphinhote/Refractor_Hmwk/README.md

  To rework the CSS by making it more efficient, consolidating CSS selectors and properties, and organizing their semantic structure of HTML elements.

 We found,
-issues with the HTML and CSS: the code and inefficient use of HTML5 semantics.
+issues with the HTML and the CSS code and its inefficient use of HTML5 semantics.
-There is redundancy that can be simplied by condensing the CSS code.
+There is redundancy to be simplied by condensing the CSS code.

 Summary of Changes,

-connecting links for functionality we implemented in html,
+connecting links for functionality we implemented in HTML,

 <div id="search-engine-optimization" class="search-engine-optimization">
 <div id="online-reputation-management" class="online-reputation-management">
 <div id="social-media-marketing" class="social-media-marketing">

-We implemented accessibility attributes in html and added,
+We implemented accessibility attributes in HTML and added,

 alt="search engine optimization"
 alt="online reputation management"